-Engine exhaust outlets are to be located as high as is practicable above the deck and are to be fitted with spark arresters. ${\bf \psi}$
+Engine exhaust outlets are to be located as high as is practicable above the deck and are to be fitted with spark arresters. \oplus

-CHAPTER 9 TUGS
+CHAPTER 9 TUG BOATS

-- 1. The construction and equipment of ships intended to be registered as "Tug" are to be in accordance with the requirements in this Chapter.
-The construction and equipment of ships intended to be reg-istered as "Offshore Tug/Supply Ships" are to be in accordance with the requirements of Ch 8. - 2.
+- The construction and equipment of ships intended to be registered as "Tug boat" are to be in accordance with the requirements in this Chapter.
+The construction and equipment of ships intended to be registered as "Offshore Tug/Supply Ships" are to be in accordance with the requirements of Ch 8. - 2.
 The scantlings and arrangements are to be as required by Pt 3 except as otherwise specified in this Chapter.
 The draught d used for the determination of scantlings is to be not less than 0.85D.